slack0/slack0/README.md

 I currently do software / analytics / machine learning at [Arch Systems](https://archsys.io/)

 Previously, I was at Qualcomm, AMD / GF in roles spanning software development, chip design methodology, R&D and applied ML.
+Before that I was a member of VLSICAD Lab https://vlsicad.ucsd.edu/ and received my Ph.D. in computer engineering from UCSD.

 Reach me by email or connect on Twitter or LinkedIn!